victorers1/personal-blog/src/content/notes/dart-lang.md

 ### Singleton Pattern

 It's a class that can have only one object instantiated.
-Every time the `new` operator is called on it, the constructor returns the same instance.
+Every time the `new` operator is called, the constructor returns the same instance.

 ```dart
 class Singleton {